wormhole-foundation/example-native-token-transfers/evm/README.md

 Be sure to review the code to ensure that they are called at an appropriate place in the flow for your use case.

 > Note: This is _not_ supported when RateLimiting is enabled, as this implementation does not propagate the additional payloads on queued messages.
+Use either with `NttManager` when `_rateLimitDuration` is set to `0` and `_skipRateLimiting` is set to `true` in the constructor or with `NttManagerNoRateLimiting`.

 ### Custom Manager Payloads